alibaba/ChatLearn/README.md

 | Baichuan (`baichuan-inc/Baichuan-7B`, `baichuan-inc/Baichuan-13B-Base`)                                                                                                                                 |
 | BLOOM (`bigscience/bloom-1b1`, `bigscience/bloom-7b1`, `bigscience/bloom`)                                                                                                                              |

-Note: The current performance benchmark is based on the GPT series models.

 # Performance

 We have compared the RLHF training throughput of models with different parameter sizes.
 We adopt an N+N model configuration, where the Policy model and Reward model have the same parameter size.
 The tests are performed on A800-80GB GPUs, with a single node configuration of 8 GPU cards and 800Gb RDMA interconnect between nodes.
 We have compared ChatLearn with DeepSpeed-Chat for model configurations ranging from 7B to 66B, with LoRA disabled/enabled.
 ChatLearn achieves a speedup of 48% to 82% across different scales.
 In larger scales, under the configuration of 30B+30B with 32 GPUs, DeepSpeed-Chat encounters OOM errors without LoRA enabled.
 Under the configuration of 66B+66B with 32 GPUs, DeepSpeed-Chat encounters OOM errors regardless of LoRA being enabled or not.
 ChatLearn, on the other hand, supports training of larger model configurations on the same machine scale.
 DeepSpeed-Chat encounters a kernel error when seq_len=2048.